Travel Vaccines and Advice for Azores

 Hot springs are a perfect activity to plan for colder days, for the springs will always be hot.
 Make sure you wear an old swimsuit because sometimes the springs can leave behind an orange residue.

-What Should I Take To Azores?
+What Should I Take to Azores?

 Here are some essential items to consider for your trip to Azores: